An Inside View of Zappos (and the Mysterious Holacracy Experiment)

 "We pay you to quit your job"

 In order to get all new Zappos employees aligned with their special culture they all receive intensive training in the way of working before they start with their actual job.
 Zappos gained worldwide attention with the invention of a very special and innovative training practice.
-Before new employees start with their job, after a 4 week training period, they are offered a fairly big amount of money (last we heard it's $ 5.000) to quit.
-By paying new hires to quit, Zappos gets rid of the employees that are not happy and aligned with their culture.
-Remarkably, in the long-term this practice actually seems to save Zappos money.
-Besides, the employees that refuse the payment make a strong statement of commitment to their new employer, organization and culture.
+Before new employees start with their job, after a 4-week training period, they are offered a fairly big amount of money (last we heard it's $ 5.000) to quit.
+By paying new hires to quit, Zappos gets rid of the employees who are not happy and aligned with their culture.
+Remarkably, in the long-term, this practice actually seems to save Zappos money.
+Besides, the employees who refuse the payment make a strong statement of commitment to their new employer, organization, and culture.

 The big Holacracy experiment